Codecademy/ugc/content/smyja/nextjs-deployment-with-caprover-and-github-actions.md

 The quick access button can be found here.
 ![caprover quick access](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/caprover-quick-access.png)

-The default login for caprover apps is `captain42`, ensure you change it from your dashboard settings.
+The default login for CapRover apps is `captain42`, ensure you change it from your dashboard settings.

 After logging in, create an app.
 Give it any name.
 ![create caprover app](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/caprover-app.png)

-Caprover has a marketplace of apps that can be created with one click including postgres, supabase and more.
+Caprover has a marketplace of apps that can be created with one click including Postgres, Supabase, and more.
 ![caprover app marketplace](https://raw.githubusercontent.com/smyja/ugc/nextjs/content/smyja/app-market.jpg)

 Next, add a domain name to your app.
 You should log in to your domain registrar and point the domain name to the droplet/server's IP address.
 I am using a subdomain on Namecheap, here's what that looks like: